contexthub/detect-me-ios/README.md

 ## ContextHub Use Case
-In this sample application, we use ContextHub to interact with beacons we are are of by registering them in the app with a tag so they autotomatically appear on every device registered with that same tag.
+In this sample application, we use ContextHub to interact with beacons we are aware of by registering them in the app with a tag so they autotomatically appear on every device registered with that same tag.
 ContextHub takes care of setting up and monitoring beacons automatically after creation and synchronization.

 ## Background